alexlafroscia/ember-blueprint-jscodeshift/README.md

 module.exports = withCodeShift({
   transforms: [
-    '../../lib/transforms/some-transform.js'
+    {
+      match: 'app/app.js',
+      transform: '../../lib/transforms/some-app-js-transform.js'
+    },
+    {
+      match: ['**/component.js', '**/components/*.js'],
+      transform: '../../lib/transforms/some-component-transform.js'
+    }
   ]
 });
 ```

 ## Caveats

-- This library works by hijacking the way that a blueprint can add files to an application.
+- This library works by hijacking the way that a blueprint can add include to an application.
 It will not work with an existing `files` directory in the same blueprint.
 - This library defines a `beforeInstall` hook for you, so your blueprint should not have its own. `afterInstall` is fine, however, if you want to add additional libraries to the application as part of installation.
+- If your glob pattern does not start with `**/` it will be added automatically.